 - Backdoor Draws: Backdoor draws add an extra bit of equity to your hand but can’t be calculated directly through counting outs.
 If you have a backdoor straight or flush draw to go with your current draw, add a couple of percentage points to your calculated equity.

 - Opponent’s Range: Calculating equity in poker is easy when the cards are flipped over.
-In actual game, you will need to try and figure out what hands your opponent can have and calculate your equity against their entire range.
+In the actual game, you will need to try and figure out what hands your opponent can have and calculate your equity against their entire range.

 - Multi-Way Pots: When pots go multi-way, you will get into spots where other players may hold some of your outs or another player holds a better draw than your own.
 Always downgrade the value of your outs in such spots, apart from the outs that make you the nuts.